Hurricane Hazel: Canada

 The army sent about 800 soldiers to Toronto to assist with the cleanup, providing blankets and mattresses.
 Toronto residents helped out with the relief effort: the Salvation Army received so many donations of clothes, footwear, blankets, food, and money that its storage facilities were overfilled, forcing it to advise against further donations until they were needed.
 A Hurricane Relief Fund was established to coordinate financial donations, ultimately raising about $5.3 million (CAD).
 The fund received donations from organisations, companies, and individuals including Pope Pius XII, the Ford Motor Company of Canada, the United Church of Canada, Laura Secord Candy Shops, and the British-American Oil Company.
 A portion of the fund was set aside as a contingency reserve in the event of unresolved claims and also toward administrative expenses.

 The Toronto and Region Conservation Authority was created after the storm to manage the area's floodplains and rivers, such as building dams.
 The heavily flooded areas were expropriated and barred from having homes, and most of the land was later converted into an extensive park system along Toronto's rivers.
 A footbridge dedicated to the victims crosses the Humber River in Raymore Park, which was the former Raymore Drive.

 Retirement

-As a result of the catastrophic damage and severe death tolls in the Caribbean, United States and Canada, the name Hazel was retired, and will never again be used for an Atlantic hurricane.
-However, since it was retired before the inception of naming lists with the modern six-year cycle, it has not been directly replaced with any particular name.
+As a result of the high death toll and catastrophic damage in the Caribbean, United States and Canada, the name Hazel was removed from the tropical storm naming list for 10 years, and then retired permanently in the spring of 1969, without being reused, as the hurricane was still an active subject of research.
+It will never again be used for an Atlantic hurricane.